-Would you be able to recognize a heart attack?
-Heart disease is the number one killer of men and women in the U.S., yet many people still think of it as a “man’s illness,” and most are unfamiliar with the signs and symptoms.
+Heart disease is the No. 1 killer of men and women in the U.S., yet many people still think of it as a “man’s illness."

 Here are a few things men and women should know about heart disease and how to know if you're experiencing a heart attack.